Kirolos-Wesam/DemoWeatherApp/README.md

 ![Home Screen](https://github.com/Kirolos-Wesam/DemoWeatherApp/assets/57256483/8ee79217-a0bc-4e7f-a147-335335dd4884)

-After got your Latitude and Longitude, now this coordinates numbers connect to the OpenWeather Api by Dio Package and get the response data, so that role of the Getx State Management do.
+After getting the latitude and longitude, these coordinate numbers are now connected to the OpenWeather Api by Dio Package and get the response data, so that Getx State Management does this.

 Got the response data and insert into the variable of model to show the data into the user.